 Platinum, unlike gold, is naturally white and is alloyed with other metals for strength and workability rather than colour.
 The platinum used in our jewellery is 95% platinum alloyed with 5% copper.

 The cool pale white colour of platinum looks beautiful with white diamonds which is one of the reasons it is such a popular choice for engagement rings.

 Platinum is the rarest and heaviest of the precious metals.
-It has an extremely high melting point (1773 degrees Celsius) and lack of memory which make it one of the most challenging jewellery metals to work with.
+It is more expensive than gold - it's high value is due to rarity as industrial demand for it as a catalyst.
+Platinum has an extremely high melting point (1773 degrees Celsius) and lack of memory which make it one of the most challenging jewellery metals to work with.
 In the early part of the 1900s platinum was a popular choice for fine jewellery, however during World War II it was classified a strategic metal by the US government and non military uses were disallowed in the USA until the 1980s.
 White gold became a popular choice during this time, however more recently this has reversed and platinum has become the firm favourite.

 Platinum is also the least reactive metal and is hypoallergenic.
 This means that people who may react to other metals can wear platinum without any ill effects.

 We use both platinum and white gold widely throughout our collections, come in and see some examples in store if you'd like to see for yourself!